philbrisco/partTrakr/readme.txt

 	deleted (This table can get huge fast in the normal course of use).
 	These records are not critical and just provide an audit trail of updates made to the parts.

+	Fixed the search for the part name, location name and location type to be case insensitive in api_part_loc_ins.

+	Fixed the search for the part and location names to be case insensitive for api_part_loc_ins.

 	1.2
 	12/2/2020	Phillip Brisco